3fs/lambdaRepos/deb/README.md

 ```
 zip code.zip s3apt.py gnupg.py debian/*
 ```
+Or just use `make set` instead of `zip` and `pip` command

-Presuming you already have GPG key generated export secret key
+Presuming you already have GPG key generated export secret key (you can skip this part if you don't want to GPG sign your repository)
 ```
 gpg -a --export-secret-key > secret.key
 ```